DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Test Cases

+Table~\ref{tab:time} compares the runtime for the simulations conducted in Sections~\ref{subsec: AM3 sync} and \ref{subsec: AM3 SSC} with both \texttt{AM\textsuperscript{3}} and \texttt{Diplodocus.jl}.
+These simulations used different numbers of grid cells (\texttt{Diplodocus.jl} included $u$ grid cells that were not needed for these isotropic tests but are used in \sref{subsubsec: ani ssc}) and time stepping methods, hence their direct timings are not the best source of comparison.
+However, their runtime per time step per grid cell does provide a good source of comparison for how optimised these codes are. \texttt{Diplodocus.jl} appears to be approximately an order of magnitude slower when using this metric than \texttt{AM\textsuperscript{3}}, which is not surprising given the extensive optimisation that has been undertaken to reduce the computation required per time step in \texttt{AM\textsuperscript{3}} (see further, \cite{KlingerEtAl_2024a}).

-As the explicit time stepping scheme described in \sref{subsec: scheme} only consists of matrix multiplication, it is very susceptible to speed up by transitioning to GPU rather than CPU computation, further, an implicit scheme may allow larger time steps while maintaining stability.
-These methods are in development, and may feature in \citetalias{PaperIII} and future versions of \texttt{DiplodocusTransport.jl}.
+There are many improvements that can be made within the explicit time stepping scheme of \texttt{DiplodocusTransport.jl} described in \sref{subsec: scheme}.
+These steps only consists of dense matrix multiplication, therefore are very amenable to speed up by transitioning to GPU rather than CPU computation.
+In some cases these dense matrices are sparsely occupied and may be converted to sparse matrices for a reduction in computation and memory requirements.
+Further, as noted in \sref{subsec: AM3 SSC}, small time steps may be required to maintain stability, leading to long runtimes.
+An implicit time stepping scheme (see \sref{subsec: scheme}) may allow larger time steps to be taken while maintaining stability.
+These improvements are in development, and are planned to feature in \citetalias{PaperIII} and future versions of \texttt{DiplodocusTransport.jl}.